Double-EIT Ground-State Cooling of Stationary Two-Dimensional Ion Lattices

-We also experimentally study the EIT cooling rate, $\gamma_{\rm cool}$ and minimum phonon number $n_{\min}$ depending on intensities of driving and probe beams as shown in Fig. \ref{fig:power}.
-We vary the powers of the driving beam and the probe beam with the probe beam of 5.5$\mu$W ($\Omega_{\rm p}/2\pi$ = 6.67 MHz) and the driving beam of 24$\mu$W ($\Omega_{\rm d}/2\pi$ = 17.39 MHz), respectively.
-We note that we search the optimal EIT detuning ($\Delta_{\rm p}-\Delta_{\rm d}$) at each point of laser powers.
-As shown in Fig. \ref{fig:power}(a), by increasing the power of the driving beam up to our experimental limitation, we observe the enhancement of cooling effect with high cooling rate and low cooling limit.
-We find that there is an optimal value for the Rabi frequency of the probe beam.
+The EIT cooling rate $\gamma_{\rm cool}$ and the minimum phonon number $n_{\min}$ as functions of intensities of the EIT beams are shown in Fig. \ref{fig:power}.
+We characterize the cooling efficiency as the power of the driving (probe) beam varies while the power of the probe (driving) beam is fixed at 5.5$\mu$W, $\Omega_{\rm p}/2\pi$ = 6.67 MHz (24$\mu$W, $\Omega_{\rm d}/2\pi$ = 17.39 MHz).
+At each point of laser powers, we search the optimal EIT detuning ($\Delta_{\rm p}-\Delta_{\rm d}$).
+As shown in Fig. \ref{fig:power}, numerical simulations match the experimental results fairly well, while the discrepancies of cooling rates could origin from the overall power fluctuations.
+As the power of the driving beam increases to the maximal possible value in our experiment, the cooling efficiency is also enhanced, as shown in Fig.\ref{fig:power}(a).
+On the other hand, Fig.\ref{fig:power}(b) shows that both cooling rate and limit have a local optimum.
+To balance the cooling rate and limit, we determine the optimal power of the probe beam by minimizing the ratio between final phonon number and cooling rate of the numerical curve in Fig. \ref{fig:power}(b).
+Finally, we found $\Omega_{\rm p}/(2\pi)=11$ MHz is optimal for cooling.